Black, chocolate, cream, fawn, gold, red, silver, tan, white

-While it’s rare to find Havanese dogs up for adoption, you may be able to find options in your area through Havanese Rescue, a nonprofit organization dedicated to finding homes solely for dogs of this breed.
+While it’s rare to find a Havanese puppy or dog up for adoption, you may be able to find options in your area through Havanese Rescue, a nonprofit organization dedicated to finding homes solely for dogs of this breed.

-For further inquiries on adoption or the purchase of a Havanese, you can also contact the Havanese Club of America.
+For further inquiries on adoption or the purchase of a Havanese puppy or dog, you can also contact the Havanese Club of America.
 Their breeder directory is a reliable source of ethical, humane breeders for this dog breed.

 3 Little-Known Facts About Havanese

 1. Despite Their Long Coats, Havanese Need to be Kept Out of the Cold

 It’s easy to assume that any dog with fur as long and luxurious as the Havanese would do well in colder climates.
 For this toy dog, however, its coat serves a vastly different purpose: layered like a fan and composed only of soft, light, silky hair, the Havanese’s long fur serves better as shade from the sun.
 This makes them well-suited to Cuba’s hot, island climate, but puts them at danger of hypothermia in colder parts of the world.

 2. American Havanese Dogs are a Result of the Cuban Revolution in the 1950s

 A small number of wealthier Cubans were able to flee the political unrest and military turnover of the Cuban Revolution by fleeing to the United States by boat or plane.
 Of those that did, 11 families brought along their beloved Havanese dogs.
 These 11 dogs would go on to become the breeding basis for every American Havanese found today.